Demographics of London: Population

 The historical population for the current area of Greater London, divided into the statistical areas of Inner and Outer London is as follows:

 Age

 Fertility

-In 2021, a total of 110,961 live births occurred within the city.
-The fertility rate of London in 2021 was 1.52, which is below replacement.
+In 2023, 104,252 live births occurred within London.
+The fertility rate of London in 2023 was 1.35, which is below replacement.

 Population density

 The population density of London was 5,727 per km2 in 2011.

 Urban and metropolitan area

 At the 2001 census, the population of the Greater London Urban Area was 8,278,251.
-This area does not include some outliers within Greater London, but does extend into the adjacent South East England and East of England regions.
-In 2004 the London Plan of the Mayor of London defined a metropolitan region with a population of 18 million.
-Eurostat has developed a harmonising standard for comparing metropolitan areas in the European Union and the population of the London Larger Urban Zone is 11,917,000; it occupies an area of 8920 km2.
-Another definition gives the population of the metropolitan area as 13,709,000.
+This area does not include some outliers within Greater London, but extends into the adjacent South East England and East of England regions.
+In 2004, the London Plan of the Mayor of London defined a metropolitan region with a population of 18 million.

+Eurostat has developed a harmonising standard for comparing metropolitan areas in the European Union.
+The population of the London Larger Urban Zone is 11,917,000.
+It occupies an area of 8920 km2.
+Another definition gives the 2007 population of the metropolitan area as 13,709,000.